-Iroquois Valley invests in a wide range of farm operations and businesses that range in size, structure, market, and implementation.
+Iroquois Valley invests in a wide variety of farm operations and businesses that range in size, structure, production, and market.
 This includes production systems that benefit ecosystems and business practices that access value at many stages of the supply chain.
 Some examples include:

-- Production of specialty grains that are sold to local bakers, brewers, and distillers as well as into wholesale markets - Production of pasture-raised meat, dairy, vegetables, and flowers that are sold direct to consumers through CSAs, farmers markets, on-farm stores as well as locally and regionally through grocery stores and co-ops - o Integration of pollinator habitats between rows of production crops - Vertically integrated processing facilities like flour mills that bring more value to the farm business

-Selling relationships with restaurants and well-known national brands like Organic Valley, Maple Hill Creamery, General Mills, Timeless Natural Food, and more
+- Production of specialty grains that are sold to local bakers, brewers, and distillers as well into wholesale markets - Production of pasture-raised meat, dairy, vegetables, and flowers that are sold direct to consumers through CSAs, farmers markets, on-farm stores, as well as locally and regionally through grocery stores and co-ops - Integration of pollinator habitats between rows of production crops - Vertically-integrated processing facilities like grain mills that bring more value to the farm business - Selling relationships with restaurants and well-known national brands like Organic Valley, Maple Hill Creamery, General Mills and its affiliates, Timeless Natural Foods, and more

-The variety of businesses that are supported by Iroquois Valley Farmland Investments offer another form of diversification.
+The variety of businesses that are supported by Iroquois Valley's investments offer another form of diversification.
 We encourage farmers to have innovative marketing and entrepreneurial goals, as we believe this provides additional value to the financial, environmental, and social returns of the Company.